 - Create shoppable Instagram posts to boost your sales

 There’s a ton of ways to use several Instagram feeds across your website.
 So how do you embed them?

 How to Display Multiple Instagram Feeds

 Adding multiple Instagram feeds to your site might sound tricky.
 But it’s easier than you think.

-With Instagram Feed Pro from Smash Balloon, you can show as many feeds as you like on your website.
+With Instagram Feed Pro from Smash Balloon, you can show as many feeds as you like on your WordPress.

 To begin, get your copy of Instagram Feed Pro here.